pictoune/pictoune.github.io/index.md

 #### 2.3.2 Which languages are currently supported? 🌐

-AnkiLingoFlash supports the following languages: English 🇬🇧, French 🇫🇷, Spanish 🇪🇸, German 🇩🇪, Italian 🇮🇹, Portuguese 🇵🇹, and Danish 🇩🇰.
+- AnkiLingoFlash supports the following languages:
+    - English 🇬🇧
+    - French 🇫🇷
+    - Spanish 🇪🇸
+    - German 🇩🇪
+    - Italian 🇮🇹
+    - Portuguese 🇵🇹
+    - Danish 🇩🇰

 #### 2.3.3 How much does it cost? 💵